 Scholarship/Forgivable Loans are available up to $16,500 for your Senior year.

 There are two key requirements for this forgivable loan: (1) that you are a citizen or permanent resident and (2) that you work for two years in a school district that has at least one school that meets specific high-need criteria--exactly the kind of school that the UCLA program works with.
 The first-year of the service requirement is your resident year in graduate school.
 During this year you will be working in one of our partner schools, all of which meet the high-need requirements.
 You do not need to stay in this school for the second year, although most of our students do, so long as the school you go to is in a district where one of the schools in that district meets the "high-need" requirement described in the agreement.
 These districts are easy to find everywhere in the country.

-As a Noyce Scholarship recipient, you will be eligible to attend a four-week pre-credential summer program to begin August 12, 2019 (tentative).
+As a Noyce Scholarship recipient, you will be required to attend a four-week pre-credential summer program beginning in August 2021 (exact dates to be determined).
 During the first week, you will attend professional development seminars at UCLA, followed by three weeks of observation and participation at one of the Graduate School of Education's partner schools.
 Details to be confirmed in Winter/Spring Quarter.
 Noyce Scholarship recipients who participate in the pre-credential program will be awarded an additional $2,000 scholarship.